jenniferyoung02/giphy-tooltip-challenge/README.md

 Originally in FetchGiphy, I had no useEffect.
 This meant that even if the selected text had not changed, it was slamming the API with the request.
 I put the fetchData request in useEffect and made a dependency prop of selectedText and weirdnessValue so that it would only trigger an API call if selectedText or WeirdnessValue had changed.

+I had a lot of issues with the mixed content http / https.
+I thought at first it was code sandbox because locally things were working for me.
+I didn't realize until I deployed to github that I was missing a fundamental issue and needed to change the url.

 ## GIPHY API Interaction

 I found the GIPHY docs super easy to use.
 While I ended up going with the translate endpoint because it was most similar to the prompt, I liked some of the GIPHY's that returned with the search endpoint and I liked the ability to put G rated in the search params (that's the ex-teacher in me!).
 There are some interesting params in the GIPHY endpoint that were fun to mess around with.
 Ultimately, I made the API call using axios within a react hook so I could return multiple states and use useEffect with dependencies to only trigger when params changed.